2013 Naxal attack in Darbha valley: Victims

 Around 28 people were killed in the attack which included twelve Congress leaders and workers, eight police and CRPF jawans and four other villagers.
 There was crossfire between Mahendra Karma's guards and the Naxalites, but when his defenders ran out of bullets, Karma surrendered along with various other Congress leaders.
 Naxalites then asked Congress leaders there to identify him.
 Karma came forward and identified himself.
 Naxalites then took him away and beat him.
 They then stabbed him several times and sprayed him with bullets, and then beat him again about the head with the butts of their guns.
-They also raised the slogans Mahendra Karma Murdabad.
+They also raised the slogans Mahendra Karma Murdabad ("death to Mahendra Kumar").
 Autopsy revealed that 78 stab wounds were found on his body, which were made with a blunt object.

 MLA Uday Mudliyar, former MP and Gopal Madhavan were among the others killed in the gun fire.
 Vidya Charan Shukla sustained three bullets wounds, and was among several others who were critically injured.
 He died on 11 June 2013 after being treated at Medanta Medicity Hospital Gurgaon.
 Nand Kumar and Dinesh jumped out of the car; the two were found dead a day later.
 Following the attack, the Naxals abducted Patel, his son and few other leaders.
 Around 6 pm, they asked others to leave except Patel and his son.
 Their bodies were later recovered from the forest at the ambush site.
 Autopsy revealed that Dinesh Patel had an axe injury on his head and it led to his death.
 Nandkumar Patel was also stabbed multiple times and there were also bullet wounds.
 At least ten security personnel, all of them personal security officers of Congress leaders, were also gunned down.

 According to eyewitnesses, Vidya Charan Shukla's Personal Security Officer, Prafulla Shukla, shot himself with the last bullet he was left with after the shootout, apologising and regretting that he could not protect him.

 Congress worker Yogendra Sharma was also killed.